 1. The importance of defining your marketing efforts

 A common theme throughout the entire ACCT conference in both our conversations at the booth and from the speakers was on developing a defined and healthy marketing strategy.
-Two major points were on justifying a marketing budget, and integrating Google Analytics (and Google Adwords).
+Two major points were on justifying a marketing budget and integrating Google Analytics (and Google Adwords).

 Speaker Thomas Kratsch recommends zipline and aerial adventure parks spend 5-10% of their revenue on marketing and that adventure parks in the start-up phase should be spending 10-15% of their revenue on marketing.

-By integrating Google Analytics into your booking system, you are able to track and understand who your customers are, where they are coming from, and their behaviours.
+By integrating Google Analytics into your booking system, you are able to track and understand who your customers are, where they are coming from, and their behaviors.
 This information gives insights and justification into which markets and demographics your marketing dollars should be spent on.